NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shadow Power.md

 **Prerequisites** Shadow Magic
 * * *
 You can focus the shadows into a powerful blast.
-You can cast [[Shadow Blast|Shadow Blast]] as an innate occult spell once per day.
+You can cast [[Spells/Shadow Blast|Shadow Blast]] as an innate occult spell once per day.
 Its level is always 1 level lower than the rank of your shadowdancer focus spells.
 You become an expert in occult spell attack rolls and DCs.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*